NationalLibraryOfNorway/ocfl-package-per-version-workgroup-notes/format-questions.md

 Would there be any issues with such a solution, either in terms of implementation or preservation, maybe some other practical limitations?

 **Recommendation: in-scope for V2.**

+Another form of mixed versions would be to have some versions in one container format, while others are in a different format.
+Such a solution would be more complex to implement, and we don't see any benefit or use-case for it.

+**Recommendation: out of scope for V2.**

 ## [File formats](https://en.wikipedia.org/wiki/List_of_archive_formats)